monstorix/plex-font-systemless-module/README_EN.md

 ## Additional

 This module is based on the [CJK Fonts Magisk Module Template](https://github.com/lxgw/advanced-cjk-font-magisk-module-template) released by LXGW with modifications.
-Therefore, the related compatibility issues are common with this template, please also read the documentation in the template repository carefully.
+Therefore, the related compatibility issues are shared between the modules based on this template, please also read the documentation in the template repository carefully.
 Especially the [Notes](https://github.com/lxgw/advanced-cjk-font-magisk-module-template#%E6%B3%A8%E6%84%8F%E4%BA%8B%E9%A1%B9) and [Compatibility Adjustment](https://github.com/lxgw/advanced-cjk-font-magisk-module-template#%E5%85%BC%E5%AE%B9%E6%80%A7%E8%B0%83%E6%95%B4-%E4%BB%85%E4%BE%9B%E5%8F%82%E8%80%83) part.

 For partial CJK extended character support, use [Plangothic Glyphs Completion Module](https://github.com/Cccc-owo/Another-Plangothic-magisk-module) packed by Cccc-owo.